The Alert Console is the repository of all your Anodot alerts.

 - To end snooze, click the Snooze Alert icon > End Snooze.

-- The time under the Snooze icon indicates when the snooze period will end; the metrics will re-trigger the alert.
+- The date under the Snooze icon on the Alert Console page indicates when the snooze period will end; the metrics will re-trigger the alert.

 Note that feedback is relevant for all alert types: anomaly, static, and no data.